Frenzel maneuver: Differences compared with Valsalva maneuver

 Compared with the Valsalva maneuver, the Frenzel maneuver carries a significantly lower risk of over-pressurizing the middle or inner ear; given e.g. a nose-clip, it also allows hands-free equalisation.
 The maneuver can be done at any time during the respiratory cycle and it does not inhibit venous return to the heart.
 Effort to perform the maneuver is minimal, and it can be repeated many times quickly.

 Because it is a more regulated procedure that does not employ the diaphragm, the Frenzel equalisation technique is clearly more appealing to freedivers than the Valsalva technique, especially for freedivers who frequently need to descend at speed.
-It is far more targeted, effective, and ultimately safer (the increased pressure exerted by the Valsalva technique can actually harm your ears).This procedure is easier to do and does not require as much oxygen as the valsalva maneuver.
+It is far more targeted, effective, and ultimately safer (the increased pressure exerted by the Valsalva technique can actually harm your ears).
+This procedure is easier to do and does not require as much air as the valsalva maneuver.
 It is effective in depths of up to -80 meters and can be performed multiple times quickly underwater.

 While the Frenzel maneuver is ideal for deeper dives, pulmonary barotrauma — damage and injuries to over-pressured lungs – is becoming more common in the diving world.
 This is frequently due to unskilled divers trying these new equalization methods to go deeper and faster.
 While they have mastered equalization procedures, their bodies have not yet adapted to larger depths, which can lead to catastrophic harm.
-Always keep in mind that just because you can utilize the Frenzel doesn't mean your body is ready to withstand the extra pressure that comes with a deep dive.

 Different from Valsalva maneuver, Frenzel maneuver can be used in all depth while only depths of up to -30 meters are suitable for Valsalva.
 There just isn't enough air left in the lungs to equalize the pressure in the ears and sinuses at larger depths.
 Valsalva maneuver also generates lung muscular contractions, which burns up a lot of oxygen.